 Anyway, if you know the terrain is not that difficult, slippery or rocky you can sometimes very well use this kind of shoes instead of hiking boots.
 They are also a little cheaper than hiking boots.

 We often bring our trailrunning shoes for weekend trips when the terrain is easier and we are not walking very far.
-They does not fill up a bag like hiking boots and they weight a lot less.
+They don´t not fill up a bag like hiking boots and they weigh a lot less.

 It is always a good idea to bring your running shoes if you want to take a run in the morning or if you are walking the streets of a lovely city.
 If they are light-weight it is also a good idea to bring them along with your camping equipment as an extra pair of shoes in the evening or if you get really bad blisters.